Simpler algorithmically unrecognizable 4-manifolds: Modified Borisov's encoding

 We want to get a contradiction by showing that $\DD'$ was not minimized with respect to the properties (P1) and (P2).
 We know that $\DD''$ has the same boundary label as $\DD'$.
 We also know that $\DD''$ has strictly less cells than $\DD'$.

-It remains to check that the number of twins in $\DD''$ which are matched but not fully matched is less than those in $\DD'$.
+It remains to check that the number of twins in $\DD''$ which are matched but not fully matched is less than or equal to the number of those in $\DD'$.
 We observe that the graph $G$ does not pass through $\gamma$.
 Therefore the contractions we have performed did not affect matched and fully matched pairs outside $\gamma$.
 On the other hand, we might have removed some matched pairs but not fully matched pairs inside $\gamma$.
 Therefore $\DD''$ is better with respect to the properties (P1) and (P2) which is the required contradiction. \end{proof}

 Let $u$ be a word using only letters in $\{a,b,a^{-1}, b^{-1}\}$ and let $k > 0$ be an integer.
 We define a \emph{grid diagram} $\GG(u,k)$ (using only commutator cells) in the following way:

 Let $h$ be the length of $w$.
 We consider the integer $\Z^2$ grid.
 The set of vertices of $\GG(u,k)$ is $\Z^2 \cap ([h+1]\times [k+1])$.
 For every $(i,j) \in [h] \times [k+1]$ we have a `horizontal' edge directed from $(i,j)$ to $(i+1,j)$ labelled with the $i$th letter of $u$.
 For every $(i,j) \in [h+1] \times k$ we have a vertical edge labelled with $c$.
 The $2$-cells of $\GG(u,k)$ are the squares bounded by the edges; see Figure~\ref{f:grid_diagram}.